WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 The transparency deficit is not merely formal (rules are unclear) or doctrinal (principles are absent).
 It is **operational**—the system cannot deliver what it formally promises and doctrinally supports because design voids, judicial discretion, professional mediation, and resource asymmetries compound to create barriers that only the most resourced and persistent parties overcome.

+---

 **END OF LAYER 2**

 **Section 7.2 Status:** Complete analysis of judicial gatekeeping across three axes (transcript as record, transcript as publication, consent architecture) and one supplementary dimension (design void filling).
-Findings synthesized showing how progressive doctrine accommodates rather than resolves structural dysfunction.
-Handoff prepared for Layers 3 (professional practice), 4 (user experience), and 5 (external validation).
+Findings synthesized showing how progressive doctrine accommodates rather than resolves structural dysfunction through the **accommodation dynamic**.
+The **hollow infrastructure** finding establishes that policy announcements create illusions of reform while operational systems remain unchanged.
+Handoff prepared for Layers 3 (professional practice as system stabilizers), 4 (user experience), and 5 (external validation).

----
-# 7.3 Layer 3: Professional Practice — Solicitors and Barristers as System Stabilizers

-Legal professionals occupy a critical position in the transparency architecture: they translate policy into client-facing guidance, anticipate judicial responses, and shape which reforms enter routine practice versus remain exceptional procedures.
-But they do more than mediate—**they actively reproduce the system**.
-Through repeated courtroom exposure, solicitors and barristers internalize judicial preferences about transparency.
-They then advise clients to align with these preferences, creating feedback loops that stabilize existing power structures without requiring conspiracy or bad faith.

-Where Layer 1 identified institutional design voids (DF-1 through DF-7) and Layer 2 revealed judicial gatekeeping, Layer 3 examines how professional discourse doesn't merely describe these gaps—it **normalizes** them, translating dysfunction into "how things work" and thereby ensuring its persistence.

-**Central question:** How does professional discourse shape which transparency mechanisms function in practice, whose interests they serve, and why the "reality gap" persists despite reform efforts?

 ---

 ## 7.3.1 Theoretical Framework and Methodology